SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: CONCLUSIONS

 \begin{itemize} \item Our reduction method, using the SOFIA DRP software, results in a robust data set that is well verified and consistent with other SOFIA/HAWC+ CMZ polarimetric observations made using the CNM observing mode.
 The combination of the convergence, variance, and CNM mode comparison presented in Section \ref{sec:qa} convincingly shows that our reduction is reliably removing the correlated noise while accurately recovering the source emission. \item The sensitivity of our HAWC+ observations makes it possible to derive the polarization angle and magnetic field orientations in fainter molecular structures in the CMZ at a resolution of 19.6\arcsec\ than ever before.
-The distribution of $\rm\sim$65,000 Nyquist-sampled magnetic field pseudovectors from the full FIREPLACE survey is shown in Figure \ref{fig:B-field_comp}. \item A bimodal distribution in the CMZ-wide magnetic field orientations is identified from the full FIREPLACE survey.
-This bimodal distribution shows enhancements in directions parallel (approximately -18\degree) and perpendicular (approximately -86\degree) to the Galactic plane.
+The distribution of $\rm\sim$64,000 Nyquist-sampled magnetic field pseudovectors from the full FIREPLACE survey is shown in Figure \ref{fig:B-field_comp}. \item A bimodal distribution in the CMZ-wide polarization angle orientations is identified from the full FIREPLACE survey.
+This bimodal distribution shows enhancements in directions parallel (approximately -16\degree) and perpendicular (approximately -80\degree) to the Galactic plane.
 This is a similar bimodal distribution to the one recovered in \citetalias{Butterfield2023} for the Sgr B2 region.
-The component that is parallel to the Galactic plane could either indicate a toroidal magnetic field component in the CMZ \citep{Guan2021,Mangilli2019} or a component external to the CMZ.
-The bimodal component that is perpendicular to the Galactic plane could be related to the poloidal magnetic field distribution in the GC \citep[e.g.][]{Morris2006sum}, possibly revealing connections between the magnetic fields traced by infrared dust polarization and radio synchrotron emission. \item The distributions of the magnetic fields of a set of prominent molecular clouds in the CMZ are also analyzed: the Brick, Three Little Pigs (TLP) cloud complex, 50 \kms\ cloud, CND, CO 0.02-0.02, 20 \kms\ cloud, and Sgr C. The magnetic field derived from FIREPLACE generally traces the morphology of the molecular clouds.
+The component that is parallel to the Galactic plane could either indicate a horizontal magnetic field component in the CMZ \citep{Mangilli2019,Guan2021} or a component external to the CMZ.
+The bimodal component that is perpendicular to the Galactic plane could be related to the vertical magnetic field distribution in the GC \citep[e.g.][]{Morris2006sum}, possibly revealing connections between the magnetic fields traced by infrared dust polarization and radio synchrotron emission. \item Regions of vertical magnetic field (as shown in Figure \ref{fig:paraperp}) are not confined to the locations of detected NTFs, whereas regions where the magnetic field is parallel to the Galactic plane tend to be coincident with molecular clouds.
+This result supports the theory that there is a vertical magnetic field that pervades the GC and is sheared into a horizontal field in the higher density CMZ molecular clouds. \item The distributions of the magnetic fields of a set of prominent molecular clouds in the CMZ are also analyzed: the Brick, Three Little Pigs (TLP) cloud complex, 50 \kms\ cloud, CND, CO 0.02-0.02, 20 \kms\ cloud, and Sgr C. The magnetic field derived from FIREPLACE generally traces the morphology of the molecular clouds.
 In addition, there is evidence that expanding shock fronts from SNRs, advancing ionization fronts from \hii\ regions, and tidal forces from orbital motion might cause compression and shearing leading to the organization of the magnetic fields in the Brick, TLP cloud complex, 50 \kms\ cloud, and Sgr C. However, not all of the prominent clouds studied in this work exhibit signatures of compression or winds (the 20 \kms\ cloud, for example).
 These results nonetheless indicate that the compression from winds and shear from tidal forces are important mechanisms for ordering the magnetic field distributions within CMZ clouds. \end{itemize} The FIREPLACE observations presented in this work have the potential to enhance our understanding of the role magnetic fields play in the star formation process in the complex CMZ.
 Furthermore, the magnetic field distribution derived from these observations will improve our ability to develop a unified picture of the CMZ-wide magnetic field throughout the GC region.
+The reduced observations presented in this paper are publicly available on the NASA IPAC Legacy Surveys webpage as FITS files \footnote{https://irsa.ipac.caltech.edu/data/SOFIA/docs/data/legacy-programs/two-color-polarimetric-survey-galactic-center-pilot-legacy-program/index.html}.

 \facility{ SOFIA, MeerKAT, Herschel, CSO, KAO, WISE }